IowaDave/flash-at-firmware-to-esp-01/README.md

 The README list is specified for a flash size of 8 Mb, meaning 8 mega*bits*.
 There being 8 bits in a byte, that size equates to 1 MB, mega*byte*.

-The size specification is the reason I selected this particular list of file names and addresses to fill out the options list for my *esptool.py* command to flash a 1 MB device.
+The fact that the size specification for these firmware files matches the flash-memory size of my ESP-01 module is the reason I selected this particular list to inform my *esptool.py* command.

 ## Run the Command
 Double-check that the switch on the USB adapter is in the "Prog" position, putting the ESP-01 into "program mode".